 Examples and Illustrations

 Evoked Culture: A Genetic Map of Europe.
 Biologists have constructed a genetic map of Europe showing the degree of relatedness between its various populations.
 New York Times writer Nicholas Wade's explanation of genetic variation provides a good illustration of genetics and evoked cultural variation.
 Originally published on August 13, 2008.

 McDonald’s Advertisements and Culture: I’m Loving It The McDonald’s famous I’m Loving it campaign looks different, depending on the culture in which the ad is targeted.
 For example, in India the ad features more collectivistic values: A father and son share a bonding moment.
 In the individualistic United States, the ads most often feature a person alone.
-Würtz (2005) explains all about cultural differences and advertisements and this companion website includes many illustrations of McDonald’s Ads from China, Japan, India, and the United States.
+Würtz (2005) explains all about cultural differences and advertisements in her original article which includes many illustrations of McDonald’s Ads from China, Japan, India, and the United States.

 Tests, Measures, and Scales

 Cultural Intelligence Scale Linn Van Dyne at Michigan State University does research on Cultural Intelligence: the capability to function effectively in situations characterized by cultural diversity.
 This page includes an overview of cultural intelligence, a description of the four factors of cultural intelligence, recent research, results, and the 20-item, four-factor Cultural Intelligence Scale (CQS).